TASLEEMINC/quiz-game/planning.md

 ## User Stories

 1. As a user I want to open a browser game named "Quiz Game"
    - HTML document with a nice background and layout of the elements, game description and buttons
 2. Once I open the game, it should describe the game and rules.
 3. The game should warn about time restriction for each question.
 4. It should have a nice outlook with inviting decoration and with a "start" button to start the game.
 5. Any buttons pressed should play a sound and activate an action.
-6. Correct answers should add scores to my user account.
+6. Correct answers should be highlighted in green and wrong ones in red;
 7. Wrong answers should make 'wrong' sounds
-8. I would like to see end result of my answers
+8. I would like to see my score at the end of the game;

 ## Pseudocode

 Defining array of objects.
 Each object will have 3 properties for question, options and answer.

-Start:
+Declare:

-Variables and elements have to be initialized;
+Variables and cached elements;

-There will be an array of objects(questions);
+Create functions:

-Current question has an index;
+- for timer;
-Create questionElement, answerButtonsElement and nextButton elements;
+- for music in the background;

-Add event listeners to elements
+- for displaying questions;
-Listen for click on cached element and on a click make sure an image has been selected
+- for checking answers;
-Get the element id and use it to create an Audio instance/element Fix its volume
+- for the next question;
-Play the audio element
+- for ending the quiz;

-Buttons:
+Create buttons:

-Buttons to select the answer.
-Answers should be checked against correct answer.
+- Buttons to select the answer;

-Timer Set up:
+- Button to proceed to the next question;

-Each question visible for a certain period of time
+- Button to restart the quiz game;

-when no more questions left, the game should show the score
+When time is up and no more questions left, the game should end and the score has to be displayed